hhollandmoritz/cazyme_scraper/README.md

 ## Using this script

 1. Modify the example to match your needs.
-First modify the list of families you're searching for (line 126).
-Then modify the search pattern you're looking for in the protein name (line 149).
+First modify the list of families you're searching for [line 126](https://github.com/hhollandmoritz/cazyme_scraper/blob/f49741f419afd7fdc23ae93cca21ff7ef96d9ee2/cazyme_scraper.R#L126).
+Then modify the search pattern you're looking for in the protein name [line 149](https://github.com/hhollandmoritz/cazyme_scraper/blob/f49741f419afd7fdc23ae93cca21ff7ef96d9ee2/cazyme_scraper.R#L149).
 2. Optional, modify the output directory and the write_output option to determine if the script will create a table or just an R-object.
 3. Activate the conda environment as above and run the script.